esparig/oscar/docs/usage.md

 the service.

-Note that specifying a tag in the container image used can be convenient to avoid problems with quotas for certain container registries such as [Docker Hub](https://docs.docker.com/docker-hub/download-rate-limit/#what-is-the-download-rate-limit-on-docker-hub).
+Note that specifying a tag in the container image used can be convenient to avoid problems with quotas for certain container registries, such as [Docker Hub](https://docs.docker.com/docker-hub/download-rate-limit/#what-is-the-download-rate-limit-on-docker-hub).
 This is due to the fact that Kubernetes defaults the [`imagePullPolicy`](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy)